botify-hq/developers-docs/api_docs/markdowns/api/usage/aggregate-urls.md

 ## Example: Aggregation on filtered dataset

-The following example of [[UrlsAggsQuery;bql#urlsaggsquery]] compute the number of compliant URLs and their average response time.
+The following example of [[BQLAggsQuery;bql#urlsaggsquery]] compute the number of compliant URLs and their average response time.

 ### Request
 ```JSON